javor454/the-go-programming-language/README.md

 - To write efficient code, you need to be aware of the lifecycle of variables
 - if file contains `init()` func, its automatically executed on program start

+## Variable
+- each variable has a type and a value

 ## Map